joefiorini/joefiorini.com/content/blog/demo01/index.md

 banner: './banner.png'
 ---

+import {OutboundLink} from "gatsby-plugin-google-analytics"

-A common anti pattern I've seen on many projects is having multiple boolean flags on your component's state that control different aspects of the same component.
-Too vague you say?
-Let's look at an example.
+An anti pattern I've seen on many projects is having multiple boolean flags on your component's state that control different aspects of the same component.
+All too often these flags can contradict each other and lead to very subtle bugs that are difficult to catch until it's too late.
+In this post we'll look at one example of such an anti-pattern and how TypeScript's rich type system allows us to express our code in a way that makes it easier for our team members to understand and gives us confidence that our code won't break unexpectedly.

 A common need on web apps is to display an alert on the page confirming an action was sucessful or showing an error message.
-It's pretty common to track this in state using a boolean flag.
+The simplest way to start is to track this in state using a boolean flag.
 Let's consider an example of showing the user a success confirmation.

 ```typescript
 // UsernameForm.tsx